autobrew/homebrew-core/README.md

-# Autobrew Core
+# Autobrew Legacy Builder

-System libraries for building R packages.
+System libraries for building R packages on MacOS High-Sierra.

+*This is not an officially supported project.*

+__NOTE:__ This repository only builds legacy (high-sierra) binaries.
+For binaries targeting current versions of MacOS, including arm64 flavors, use the new [homebrew-cran](https://github.com/autobrew/homebrew-cran) tap.

 ## What is this

-CRAN currently targets MacOS 10.11 (El-Capitain), however this version of MacOS is no longer supported by Apple, and the latest Homebrew no longer works there.
+CRAN currently targets MacOS 10.13 (High-Sierra), however this version of MacOS is no longer supported by Apple, and the current Homebrew no longer works there.
 Autobrew is a fork from upstream [homebrew-core](https://github.com/homebrew/homebrew-core) from the last day of MacOS 10.11 support.
-We selectively backport and adapt system libraries needed for building R packages.
+We selectively backport and adapt formulae needed for building R packages.

-This is not an officially supported project.
-All of this is a bit hacky and may not work for all libraries.
+We do not expect anyone to run this version locally; it is only intended to run on MacOS high-sierra on Travis-CI.
+The produced binaries are eventually [combined](https://github.com/autobrew/bundler) into bundles which contain the given libraries along with all dependencies needed to build the R package.

+These self-contained bundles are then published into the [autobrew archive](https://github.com/autobrew/archive), and can easily be downloaded by R packages using these [scripts](https://github.com/autobrew/scripts).

 ## Contributing

 If you send a pull request, the formula that has been changed will automatically be built on Travis CI.
-In addition some tests and reverse dependencies are checked.

 At the end of the CI run the new binary bottle is uploaded to `file.io` and you see a download link in the Travis log.